uic-nlp-lab/DementiaBank-Dialog-Act-Corpus/README.md

     ISBN = "979-10-95546-34-4",
 }

-If you use dialog-act annotation from fluency dataset, or analysis from our paper, please cite the SIGDIAL 2022 paper:
+If you use DA annotation from fluency dataset, or analysis from our paper, please cite the SIGDIAL 2022 paper:

 ----citation to be updated after the SIGDIAL 2022 conference----